Gargtanisha11/live-chat-app/README.md

-- implement the api for creating chat ( make an input box to search for searching the user find username or email id ✅ create searchUser function  at backend in user controller ✅ it have a list of the user with create chat button on click  open chat room  with that user
+- implement the api for creating chat ( make an input box to search for searching the user find username or email id ✅ create searchUser function  at backend in user controller ✅ it have a list of the user with create chat button ✅ if alreadyyy have chat with thet user then open chat room with user ✅ on click  open chat room  with that user ✅
   )
 - implement websocket at backend (
     send message